ersoma/koa-bullmq-admin-middleware/readme.md

 ## Get Job Details

-Collects information about a job by merging the results of it's `toJSON` and `getState` functions into one.
+Collects information about a job by merging the results of it's `asJSON` and `getState` functions into one.

 ```JavaScript
 // Soma properties are only available on certain states